uwdb/EQUI-VOCAL/README.md

   --strategy STRATEGY   Strategy for query sampling.
   --max_vars MAX_VARS   Maximum number of variables that the synthesized queries can have.
   --query_str QUERY_STR
-                        Target query in compact notation.
+                        Target query written in the compact notation.
   --run_id RUN_ID       Run ID.
+This sets the random seed.
-  --output_to_file      Whether write the output to file or not.
+  --output_to_file      Whether write the output to file or print the output on the terminal console.
-  --port PORT           Port number of the database.
+  --port PORT           Port on which Postgres is to listen.
   --lru_capacity LRU_CAPACITY
                         LRU cache capacity.
 Only used for Quivr due to its large memory footprint.
   --reg_lambda REG_LAMBDA